-Since you may be new to meditation or Buddhism before you attend your first class at VKBC, here are some common questions we've heard from those coming to the center for the first time.
-If you still have a question after reading the FAQ's below, please do not hesitate to Contact Us.
+Since you may be new to meditation or Buddhism before you attend your first class at KMC Chicago, here are some common questions we've heard from those coming to the center for the first time.
+If you still have a question after reading the FAQ's below, please do not hesitate to contact us.

 Do I have to be a Buddhist to benefit from meditation?

 No. Anyone can learn basic meditation and experience the benefits.
 Buddhism is a non-evangelical religion.
 Buddhists respect all people and are happy to help anyone regardless of whether they subscribe to another faith, or to none.

 Do I need to have experience in meditation or Buddhism to attend the classes?

 No. All you need is the wish to improve yourself and the quality of your life.

 Do I need to sit on the floor?

 No. You are more than welcome to sit on a meditation cushion on the floor, but if you would prefer to sit on a chair have no fear, we have plenty of them!

 Is there any physical exercise involved?

 No. There is no physical activity or movement involved in our classes.